 Every engagement is different, so for each client we put together a specialized team to bring you targeted expertise.

-Nadine Gabai-Botero, CFRE, Principal and Founder, specializes in annual and campaign fundraising, board development, and major gift solicitations, and excels at guiding nonprofits seeking to expand their revenue and donor base.
+Nadine Gabai-Botero, CFRE, President, specializes in annual and campaign fundraising, board development, and major gift solicitations, and excels at guiding nonprofits seeking to expand their revenue and donor base.
 She has a proven record in securing individual major gifts, national and regional support, and at developing innovative ways to improve donor engagement to achieve results.
 Nadine has more than 20 years of experience in fundraising, and has been working as a consultant to nonprofits since 2009.

 Before establishing Focus Fundraising, Nadine served for eight years on the senior management team of CulturalDC, an organization that partners with real estate developers and arts organizations to drive community development.
 There, she directed annual fundraising and led capital campaigns for Source Theatre and Flashpoint.
 Prior to that role, Nadine managed marketing and branding projects at Iconixx Web Development and worked as a fundraiser and program director at the Corcoran Gallery of Art.